 Canceling or removing service

-If you have already canceled Fiber Phone service and now want to transfer the number to a new provider, you can still do so by following the Google Voice transfer process.
+If you have already canceled Google Fiber Phone service and now want to transfer the number to a new provider, you can still do so by following the Google Voice transfer process.
 When you transfer a number from Google Voice, a transfer fee of $3.00 applies.

-If you do not pay your Google Fiber balance within 40 days, your service will be suspended, and your Fiber Phone number will remain a Google Voice number.
+If you do not pay your Google Fiber balance within 40 days, your service will be suspended, and your Google Fiber Phone number will remain a Google Voice number.
 Even if your account is suspended, you can still transfer your Google Voice number to another provider.